alavertu/datavyuVideoGenerator/README.md

 pip install -r requirements.txt
 ```
 ### Usage
 Code must be run from the code directory.
-(Sorry about this, didn't want to make a proper package)
 ```
 python genDatavyuVideo.py </path/to/screenShotDirectory> </path/to/outMovie.mp4>
 ```